The State of the Postal Service

 RATES

 The Postal Service has been increasing rates as its costs go up.
-The Postal Service has announced the intention not to raise rates for market dominant products in January of 2025, and to pause market dominant rate increases until at least July of 2025.
+The Postal Service raised the rate of the forever stamp from $0.73 in January of 2024 to $0.78 in July of 2025.

 Data source: Rates for Domestic Letters